Bill-A/Detecting_Bias_in_AI/README.md

 implications and potential societal impacts of the model\'s use is crucial.

-Certainly!
-Here are some concrete examples of tests that can be used to assess bias in a Generative Pre-trained Transformer (GPT) model like
+**Examples of tests that can be used to assess bias in a Generative Pre-trained Transformer (GPT) model like ChatGPT:**
-ChatGPT:

 1\. \*\*Input Variation Test\*\*: